muz3/training/serverless/aws/lambda201/lab2.3/README.md

-# Lab 2.3 - Locally test our functions and configure VS code
+# Lab 2.3 - Locally test our functions

 - Use AWS SAM to review logs of deployed functions and monitor deployments.
 - Use Invoke Local to run functions with custom payloads locally.